London HQ Community Fund

 - The Northbank BID

 The fund represents approximately 1,000 local businesses across South Westminster who collectively support community initiatives as part of their ESG strategy.
-The partnership with ActionFunder demonstrates London HQ's commitment to modernizing grant-making processes and broadening access to funding opportunities.
+The partnership with ActionFunder demonstrates London HQ's commitment to modernising grant-making processes and broadening access to funding opportunities.

 How to Apply